Zack Orji: Personal life

 Zack Orji is married to Ngozi Orji, has three children, and lives in Nigeria.
 He is a philanthropist who owns a charity organization set up to help people living with disabilities and help the less privileged.
 He was a former president of the Actor's Guild of Nigeria.
 He is also into other businesses some of which include real estate.
 He is very active on social media.

+In a 2024 interview with Punch Nigeria, Zack Orji revealed that he underwent two brain surgeries in the country, an experience that taught him to have faith in the Nigerian healthcare system.